iondv/framework/README.md

   unzip -p iondv-app.zip iondv-app-master/iondv-app > iondv-app &&\
   bash iondv-app -m localhost:27017 develop-and-test
 ```
-Where the parameters for the iondv-app are: `localhost: 27017` is the MongoDB address, and the `develop-and-test` is the app name.
+Where the parameters for the iondv-app are the following: `localhost: 27017` is the MongoDB address, and `develop-and-test` is the app name.

 Also the other way is to clone - (`git clone https://github.com/iondv/iondv-app.git`) and install the app by using the `bash iondv-app -m localhost:27017 develop-and-test` command.

 <details>
   <summary>
     <h3>
-      Installation instruction with repository
+      Gitclone with repository
     </h3>
   </summary>